willyfh/lightning-hydra-boilerplate/README.md

 ## 🌱 Contributing & Feedback

-⚠️ I welcome contributions!
 If you spot any issues, have suggestions, or want to enhance the project, feel free to check the issue list, fork the repo, create a PR, or open a new issue.
 Your feedback is valuable in making this project more useful for everyone!

 ## 📜 License